aced-differentiate/auto-electrocatalyst-discovery/README.md

 # A Multiobjective Closed-loop Approach Towards Autonomous Discovery of Electrocatalysts for Nitrogen Reduction

-Data and scripts in support of the publication "A Multiobjective Closed-loop Approach Towards Autonomous Discovery of Electrocatalysts for Nitrogen Reduction", Kavalsky et al., (2022).
-A preprint will be available on ChemRxiv.
+Data and scripts in support of the publication "A Multiobjective Closed-loop Approach Towards Autonomous Discovery of Electrocatalysts for Nitrogen Reduction", Kavalsky et al., (2023).
+DOI: [10.26434/chemrxiv-2023-vmbt3-v2](https://doi.org/10.26434/chemrxiv-2023-vmbt3-v2).

 The repository is organized as follows: